Aaron Brink

 Aaron Franklin Brink (November 12, 1974 – May 26, 2023), also known by his stage name Dick Delaware, was an American professional mixed martial artist and pornographic film actor who competed in the Light Heavyweight division.
 He competed for King of the Cage, RINGS, UFC and World Extreme Cagefighting.
 Out of 57 career bouts, only one went to decision.

 Brink has appeared in episodes of Intervention and Divorce Court and portrayed Electro in Spider-Man XXX: A Porn Parody (2011).

-He was the father of Anderson Lee Aldrich, who was convicted of perpetrating the Club Q shooting in November 2022.
+He was the father of Anderson Lee Aldrich, who murdered 5 people and injured 19 others in the Club Q shooting in Colorado Springs, Colorado in November 2022.

 Early life

 Aaron Brink was born on November 12, 1974, in Newport Beach, California.
 Raised by his blue-collar father in Huntington Beach, he developed passions for wrestling and surfing.
 Brink attended Huntington High before being expelled for fighting.
 From 1989 to 1992, he was in and out of juvenile detention centers on eight occasions.

 Brink was arrested and sentenced to serve time for smuggling marijuana from Mexico into the United States.
 While at the Federal Correctional Institution, Terminal Island, Brink spent his days training to fight on a heavy bag.
 He was released at age 24.